Evaluation of Speech Foundation Models for ASR on Child-Adult Conversations in Autism Diagnostic Sessions: Abstract

 \section{Abstract}

-The ability to reliably transcribe child-adult conversations in a clinical setting is valuable for diagnosis and understanding of numerous developmental disorders such as Autism Spectrum Disorder.
-Recent advances in deep learning architectures and availability of large scale transcribed data has led to development of speech foundation models that have shown dramatic improvements in ASR performance.
-However, the ability of these models to translate well to conversational child-adult interactions is under studied.
+Reliable transcription of child-adult conversations in clinical settings is crucial for diagnosing developmental disorders like Autism.
+Recent advances in deep learning and availability of large scale transcribed data has led to development of speech foundation models that have shown dramatic improvements in ASR performance.
+However, their performance on conversational child-adult interactions remains underexplored.
 In this work, we provide a comprehensive evaluation of ASR performance on a dataset containing child-adult interactions from autism diagnostic sessions, using Whisper, Wav2Vec2, HuBERT, and WavLM.
 We find that speech foundation models show a noticeable performance drop (15-20\% absolute WER) for child speech compared to adult speech in the conversational setting.
-Then, we employ LoRA on the best performing zero shot model (whisper-large) to probe the effectiveness of fine-tuning in a low resource setting, resulting in $\sim$8\% absolute WER improvement for child speech and $\sim$13\% absolute WER improvement for adult speech.
+Then, we fine-tune the best-performing zero-shot model (Whisper-large) using LoRA in a low-resource setting, yielding $\sim$8\% and $\sim$13\% absolute WER improvements for child and adult speech, respectively.